Learn to Play Guitar And bass

 Advanced and Older Students

-Advanced guitar lessons follow a customized curriculum that covers a wide range of topics, from complex passages in rock and pop music to advanced music theory and jazz.
-These lessons also incorporate more challenging ear training exercises, including transcription.
-Students at this level are exposed to a broader, more conceptual understanding of music as a whole
+Advanced guitar lessons follow a curriculum customized just for them that covers a wide range of possibilities, from complex passages in rock and pop music to advanced music theory and jazz.
+These lessons also incorporate more challenging ear-training exercises, including transcription.
+Students at this level are exposed to a broader, more conceptual understanding of music as a whole.

 Pricing

 Tuition is payable monthly on the 1st of the month.
-Payment is always the same flat rate, regardless of student absences or scheduled teacher vacation breaks.
+Payment is always the same flat rate.

 There is an annual $45 /per family studio registration fee.